-When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than the Costco return policy.
+When it comes to being able to take back something you’ve bought, it doesn’t get much better in the world of retail than Costco’s return policy.

 The warehouse club has a near-legendary return policy that is so generous it is sometimes abused by customers.
-(Ever tried returning a dead Christmas tree in January?
+(Have you ever tried returning a dead Christmas tree in January?
 Costco will evidently take it.)

-We know you’ve got questions, particularly about the Costco return policy for electronics such as TVs and laptops.
+We know you’ve got questions — and we’ve got answers.
 Here’s what you need to know before you head to the store.

 The ground rule when it comes to Costco’s refund policy is that you can basically return anything, at any time, no questions asked — with a few exceptions.

 Now, let’s take a deep dive into Costco’s return policy.

 Table of Contents